matthieu-bt/business-guide/source/integrations/signgoogle.rst

 If you don't see **Skribble – Electronic Signature** as an option after right-clicking on the document you want to sign, please get in touch with your Google Drive admin.

-To sign the document from Google Drive:
+To sign from Google Drive:

 - Go to `https://drive.google.com/drive`_

 .. _https://drive.google.com/drive: https://drive.google.com/drive

 If you're not logged in yet, please make sure to log in with the same e-mail address you use to log in to your Skribble account.

-- Go to **Google Drive, OneDrive or SharePoint**

 - **Right-click** on the document you want to sign